chunnlp/draft_for_blog/draft.md

 That's totally understandable if you are just machine learning enthusiasts like I was before, which you may not need to care about managing resources, setting up development/testing/production environment or something like that.
 But what if you are serious about getting a career in this field, working on some large scale projects with a team?
 It is likely that you and your guys will end up sharing one "bucky" supermachine (such as DGX-1), rather than using your own machine.
 Because of that, it will be best if you know about Docker or at least know how to use it!

 So, what is Docker?
 I'm not gonna rewrite any kind of long explanation since you can get it from Docker's page.
-In short, Docker is a software which help you create a virtual Linux/Windows environment called **container**, which you can then develop and run applications on.
+In short (which is why it may not be absolutely precise), Docker is a software which help you create a virtual Linux/Windows environment called **container**, which you can then develop and run applications on.

 ![what_is_container](/images/projects/installing-nvidia-docker/what_is_docker.PNG)